rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>reduced</tt> : T</dt>
-<dd>Reduced output tensor.</dd>
+<dd>A reduced output tensor.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="ReduceMax"></a><a name="reducemax">**ReduceMax**</a>

-  Computes the max of the input tensor's element along the provided axes.
-The resulted tensor has the same rank as the input if keepdims equal 1.
-If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  ReduceMax computes the maximum of the input tensor's element along the provided axes.
+The resulted tensor has the same rank as the input if keepdims equals 1.
+If keepdims equals 0, then the resulted tensor's reduced dimension will be pruned.

-  The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.
+  The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.

 #### Attributes